TransUnion Vs. Equifax: What’s the Difference?

 This extensive summary of your payment history and debts is compiled by credit reporting agencies.
 And although these agencies generally perform the same tasks, each bureau uses different models and criteria to generate the reports.

-The following article takes a closer look at two leading credit bureaus by diving into the TransUnion vs. Equifax comparison.
+The following article takes a closer look at two leading credit bureaus, TransUnion and Equifax.

 What’s All the Fuss About?